MikeRogers0/MikeRogersIO/_posts/blog/2015-01-14-displaying-twitter-feed-rails-4.md

 ---
 layout: post
-title: Displaying a Twitter feed (Rails 4)
+title: Displaying a Twitter feed
 categories:
  – blog
 published: true
 meta:
   description: How to use the twitter gem to display tweets then fragment caching to keep things quick.
   index: true
+tags:
+  - Rails
 video_length: 19
 ---